uyuni-project/uyuni-rfc/accepted/00000-native-ldap-authentication.md

 1. **Backend authentication** - `LdapServiceFactory` + `LdapAuthenticationService`, bind/search/bind, Local -> LDAP -> PAM ordering, minimal config, unit + integration tests against the fixture.
 2. **Provisioning + roles** - JIT user creation, profile sync, group-to-role mapping via `rhnUserExtGroup`, temporary-role reset.
 3. **UI + API** - four-tab Admin UI, test actions, XML-RPC + JSON endpoints, RBAC registration.
-4. **Advanced** - auth-source filter, multiple servers/failover, `memberOf` and AD nested groups.
+4. **Advanced** - auth-source filter, multiple servers/failover, the `memberOf` path, AD nested groups, and AD large-group range retrieval (`member;range=`).

 ## Testing

 A local OpenLDAP fixture (seeded with `alice`/`bob` and `uyuni-admins`/`uyuni-users`) backs integration tests, seeded from the existing POC.
 Unit tests cover filter construction/escaping, attribute mapping, group normalization, role mapping, and temporary-role reset.
 Regression tests confirm local and PAM logins and the ordering are unaffected.
+The primary validation target for the v1 test matrix and documentation is still to be confirmed with maintainers (Active Directory, FreeIPA, or OpenLDAP); other directories are best-effort.
 Note: the core test tree currently has pre-existing compile breakage (`RhnMockHttpServletHttpServletResponse`, `SimpleTestingResponse`); whether it is fixed as part of this work is for the maintainers to decide.

 # Drawbacks
 [drawbacks]: #drawbacks